Society has expectations of

 that its time for him to say goodbye to his late wife.

 society believe this as well?
+This Teds Woodworking pdf might answer that question.
 I have come to the conclusion that "it

 depends" on who society is.
 Before we became the "new love" in our